 Admission to the BSc Specialization in Biological Sciences program directly from high school requires a minimum average of 75% on the following required courses: English 30, Biology 30, Chemistry 30, Mathematics 30, and a subject from group A, B, or C (Physics 30 recommended).
-Admission on transfer requires a minimum GPA of 5.5 in the preceding Fall/Winter.
+Admission on transfer requires a minimum GPA of 2.3 in the preceding Fall/Winter.

-Continuation in the Specialization program requires a GPA of 5.5 in the preceding Fall/Winter.
-Graduation requires a minimum GPA of 5.5 on all courses credited to the degree.
+Continuation in the Specialization program requires a GPA of 2.3 in the preceding Fall/Winter.
+Graduation requires a minimum GPA of 2.3 on all courses credited to the degree.

-First-Year Core for BSc Honors and Specialization 163.3.3 in Biological Sciences
+First-Year Core for BSc Honors and Specialization in Biological Sciences

 First Year: BIOL 107, 108; CHEM 101,161; MATH 113 or 114 or 120; STAT 151; ★6 Arts option (English recommended); ★6 Science option.
-Notes

-- (1) Students intending to complete their degree in the following areas of concentration: Cell Biotechnology, Microbiology, or Molecular Genetics must also take both CHEM 102 and 163, normally in the second term of their first year, as the $\star 6$ Science option. - (2) Students intending to complete their degree in Physiology and Developmental Biology, or those who wish to incorporate BIOCH 203/205 in place of BIOCH 220 in their Animal Biology program, are required to take CHEM 163 in the first year. - (3) The rest of the Biological Sciences program core consists of BIOL 207, 208, and BIOCH 203 or 220, which would be completed in the second year. - (4) Students intending to complete their degree in the areas of Cell Biotechnology, Microbiology, Molecular Genetics, or Physiology and Developmental Biology require BIOCH 203/205, not BIOCH 220. - (5) Students intending to complete their degree in Bioinformatics are required to take CHEM 101, 161, 163 and CMPUT 114 and 115 in their first year, in place of MATH and STAT. - (6) Students in Honors Biological Sciences must successfully complete BIOL 499.
+- (1) Students intending to complete their degree in the following areas of concentration: Cell Biotechnology, Microbiology, or Molecular Genetics must also take both CHEM 102 and 163, normally in the second term of their first year, as the ★6 Science option. - (2) Students intending to complete their degree in Physiology and Developmental Biology, or those who wish to incorporate BIOCH 203/205 in place of BIOCH 220 in their Animal Biology program, are required to take CHEM 163 in the first year. - (3) The rest of the Biological Sciences program core consists of BIOL 207, 208, and BIOCH 203 or 220, which would be completed in the second year. - (4) Students intending to complete their degree in the areas of Cell Biotechnology, Microbiology, Molecular Genetics, or Physiology and Developmental Biology require BIOCH 203/205. not BIOCH 220. - (5) Students intending to complete their degree in Bioinformatics are required to take CHEM 101, 161, 163 and CMPUT 114 and 115 in their first year, in place of MATH and STAT. - (6) Students in Honors Biological Sciences must successfully complete BIOL 499.

-First-Year Core for Bioinformatics: BIOL 107, 108; CHEM 101, 161, 163; CMPUT 101, 114 or 114; CMPUT 115; ★3 Science option (if not taking CMPUT 101/102); ★6 Arts options (English recommended).
+First-Year Core for Bioinformatics: BIOL 107, 108; CHEM 101, 161, 163; CMPUT 101 (if required); CMPUT 114 and 115; ★3 Science option (if not taking CMPUT 101/102); ★6 Arts options (English recommended).

-Course Sequence in Biological Sciences 163.3.4
+Course Sequence in Biological Sciences